 “He drinks in The Whistle if you want to see him,” said Elvis, “I try to avoid it because Davison’s gang drink there.”

 “I might pop in to see him, I’m sure there must be something I can do for him.”

 “You could help him with his dress sense, look at him.”

 “Do you think he’s under the impression that he looks smart or is he just taking the piss?”
 I was glad that Elvis had lightened the mood a little.

 “I think he has it sussed.
-Shirt and tie, v-neck jumper, suit jacket, different coloured trousers and a pair of trainers.
-Fucking trainers.
-I ask you,” I said.
+Shirt and tie, V-neck jumper, suit jacket, different coloured trousers and a pair of trainers.
+It’s certainly a look,” I said.